move-ucsb/ORTEGA-PySpark/Code/Configurations.md

 ## Databricks Configuration
 ### Overview
 The Databricks environment is configured to optimize resource allocation dynamically according to the workload.
-Minimal adjustments were needed in the Databricks environment.
+Minimal adjustments were needed in the Databricks environment after [installing](https://developers.arcgis.com/geoanalytics/install/databricks/) the GeoAnalytics Engine.
 Here are the essential settings used:
 - **Memory**: 14 GB
 - **Cores**: 4
 - **Workers**: Dynamically adjusts between 2 to 8 based on the workload.